History (HIST)

 HIST-314A.
 The History Of Russia From Its Origins To The Height Of Empire, 988-1855.
 3 Hours.

-This course addresses Russian and Eurasian history from the conversion of Vladimir to Orthodox Christianity to the Death of Nicholas II.
-Subjects include the reigns of Ivan the Terrible, Peter the Great, and Catherine the Great; the development of the Russian Orthodox tradition; the formation of the Russian Empire and its relations with Islamic and Jewish populations; and the enserfment of Russian peasants.
+This course addresses Russian and Eurasian history from the conversion of Vladimir to Orthodox Christianity to the Death of Nicholas I. Subjects include the reigns of Ivan the Terrible, Peter the Great, and Catherine the Great; the development of the Russian Orthodox tradition; the formation of the Russian Empire and its relations with Islamic and Jewish populations; and the enserfment of Russian peasants.

 HIST-314B.
-Russian And Soviet History 1855 To Present.
+The Russian Empire And Soviet Union, 1855 To The Present.
 3 Hours.

 Addresses Russian and Soviet history from the Great Reforms of Alexander II to Vladimir Putin’s presidency of the Russian Federation.
 Central themes include social status and class, ethnic and religious differences, revolutionary movements, Soviet socialism, and the reassertion of authoritarian rule after the collapse of the Soviet Union.